Case Closed: Spin-offs

 Gosho Aoyama's assistants have written an anthology series of Case Closed which are released irregularly.

 A spin-off manga series, titled Case Closed: The Culprit Hanzawa, by Mayuko Kanba, began in the July 2017 issue of Shogakukan's Shōnen Sunday S, released on May 25, 2017.

 Another spin-off manga series, illustrated by Takahiro Arai with supervision by Aoyama, titled Case Closed: Zero's Tea Time started in issue #24 of Weekly Shōnen Sunday on May 9, 2018.
 The story centers on the agent Toru Amuro/Rei Furuya.
 New chapters of the manga are only published when Case Closed is on hiatus.

 Another spin-off manga series by Arai, titled Detective Conan: Police Academy Arc – Wild Police Story, was serialized in Weekly Shōnen Sunday from October 2, 2019, to November 18, 2020.
 Spanning 13 chapters, it again focuses on Amuro/Furuya during his years in the police academy with his colleagues.

 Anime

 An anime television series adaptation, produced by Yomiuri Telecasting Corporation and TMS Entertainment, premiered on January 8, 1996.
 Over 1,150 episodes have aired in Japan, making it one of the longest anime series.

+A total of 29 films have released each year since 1997 (excluding 2020), with the latest film Detective Conan: Fallen Angel of the Highway premiered in Japan on April 10, 2026.
+Each film features an original story, rather than being adapted from the manga.